chainx-org/documentation/content/en/docs/Validators/_index.md

 ```

 Or you can run the above command directly because the validator node will run with `archive` by default.
 IMPORTANT!
-You should wait for node syncing completely and set the session key correctly before you as a candidate.
+You should wait for the completion of node syncing and ensure the session key is set correctly before you become a candidate.

 {{%alert%}}If the error occurred when node syncing, you need to check if the system time consists of the internet time and remove the full database before you try again.{{%/alert%}}